azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 **Time Series Data**

-A Time Series data of Unemployment Rates by Race/ethnicity (2007 - 2017) are available in excel format for various groups in the BLS website [here](https://www.bls.gov/webapps/legacy/cpsatab2.htm)
-I selected all & saved each of the seasonally adjusted unemploymnet rates excel file data sets in my local drive.
-Import datasets in R as below and prepare for plotting.
+A Time Series data of Unemployment Rates by Race/ethnicity (2007 - 2017) are available in excel format for various groups in the BLS website [here](https://www.bls.gov/webapps/legacy/cpsatab2.htm).
+I saved each of the seasonally adjusted unemploymnet rates data files in my local drive.
+Next, I imported the datasets in R as below, processed and plotted as below.

 - Time series data for the White group